benzhou1/iod/README.md

 # Methods

 <a name="create" />
-### create(apiKey, [Optional IODhost], [Optional IODport], callback)
+### create(apiKey, [Optional host], [Optional port], [Optional reqOpts], callback)

 Creates an IOD object with specified `apiKey` and returns it as the second argument to `callback`.
 You can override the host and port otherwise it will point to the IDOL onDemand server.
+You can also override the request options as needed.
 The returned IOD object contain schemas loaded with all the actions that are available to the specified `apiKey`.

 #### Parameters
 * `apiKey` - Your IDOL onDemand api key
-* `IODhost` - Can override IDOL onDemand host (for developers)
+* `host` - Can override IDOL onDemand host (for developers)
-* `IODport` - Can override IDOL onDemand port (for developers)
+* `port` - Can override IDOL onDemand port (for developers)
+* `reqOpts` - Can override the request options when making request.
 * `callback` - `Callback(err, IOD)` that accepts an error as its first argument `err` and an IOD object as the second arugument `IOD`

 #### Example